post-thumb Computing likelihood ratios in the pattern comparison disciplines

 post-thumb Optimizing Decision Thresholds

 Forensic scientists make decisions about evidence, and communicate that evidence to a consumer such as a detective or a jury.
 Somehow, the latent print community has coalesced around a decision threshold that according to error rate studies produces very few erroneous identifications, but a fair number of erroneous exclusions.
 Is that ok?
-In this project, we set out to measure what examiners and the general public consider to be appropriate locations for the identification and exclusion decision thresholds.

 Read More